Pearson BTEC Level 4 HNC in Engineering (Mechanical Engineering) (RQF)

 - Mechanical Principles (Yearly)

-- Fluid Mechanics (Semester 1)
+- Fluid Mechanics (Yearly)

 - Materials, Properties and Testing (Yearly)

+This course will run for 3 days a week.
 A mix of theory by lectures/teaching (70%), practical demonstrations/workshops (25%), tutorials/virtual learning environments (2%), guest speakers and field trips (3%) with 15 contact hours per week over 32 weeks during academic year.
 Student are expected to complete approximately 90 hours per unit for each 15 credit unit of independent study (i.e. on research and completing assignments) and unsupervised form of learning (e.g. e-learning, e-assessment, coursework, work-based learning, etc.).